We encourage readers to send us written submissions for publication on any aspect of contemporary forced migration.

 We rarely publish tables or graphs in FMR.
 Please try to convey the information in text in the body of the article.
 If, however, you feel a table or graph is essential to the article, please ensure that you can supply a print-quality finalised version of it if we agree to publish it.

 All articles submitted to FMR will be reviewed by the FMR Editors and one or more external reviewers.
 We will let you know when you might expect to hear our decision on your article, and will notify you whatever the decision.

-We edit all articles, sometimes to a significant extent – to avoid overlap with other articles, to bring them in line with FMR house style and to ensure clarity for our generalist readership.
-We will liaise with you on the edited version, and we will always get your approval of suggested changes before going to print.
+We edit all articles, sometimes to a significant extent – to avoid overlap with other articles, to bring it in line with FMR house style and to ensure clarity for our generalist readership.
+We will liaise with you on the edited version, and we will always get your approval of all suggested changes before going to print.

 Please also note: